froberge/ocp-githubaction-demo/README.md

 For those who don't have and access to an OpenShift cluster we can use the free [Red Hat OpenShift Sandbox](https://developers.redhat.com/products/openshift/overview).
 ![sanbox](docs/images/redhat-sandbox.png).
 If you don't have one I encourage you to use it.

-:eyeglasses: This is what I'll be using for this demo.
+:raising_hand: This is what we will you for this demo.

 ###### Setup github secret